-The Sharp Ave effectiveness study was underway in 2020.
-Sampling equipment had been installed in manholes on Sharp Ave. between Pearl St. and Dakota St., and sampling and analysis was performed in accordance with the Ecology approved QAPP, as storm events allow, and sampling will be ongoing through 2022.
-Data will be summarized at the end of the study in the year 2022 and published in accordance with the QAPP.
+The Sharp Ave effectiveness study was ongoing in 2021.
+Sampling equipment has been installed in manholes on Sharp Ave. between Pearl St. and Dakota St., and sampling and analysis is performed in accordance with the Ecology approved QAPP, as storm events allow, and sampling will be ongoing through 2024.
+However, 2021 was a very dry year and there was also equipment malfunctions.
+Only two qualifying events were sampled in 2021.
+The equipment has been troubleshot and returned to service and is currently functioning Data will be summarized at the end of the study in the year 2024 and published in accordance with the QAPP.
+The Sharp Avenue project was summarized in an article in Stormwater Magazine in January 2021 and can be found online at Infiltration Avenue | Storm Water (stormh2o.com).